afshinamighi/Courses/ConcurrentCSharp/Exercises.md

    1. Follow the todos in the program and run the sequential version of **ProducerConsumer**.
 Check the order of data producing and consuming (check the ordering of the printed value).
    2. Read the program carefully:
       1. How are the producer and consumer generating / consuming data?
-      2. How is the channel defined?
+      2. How is the the communication achived?
-      3. How are the producer-consumer accessing the channel?
+      3. How are the producer-consumer accessing the shared buffer?
-      4. Do we need to protect the channel in the sequential version?
+      4. Do we need to protect this shared buffer in the sequential version?
    3. Follow todos and run the **concurrentOneProducerOneConsumer** method.
 Your task will be to update the program to be thread safe.
       1. Re-run the program several times.
 How do you interpret the behaviour?
       2. Read the related code carefully and explain which tasks are concurrent.